uofs-comphyd/uofs-comphyd.github.io/_posts/members/2019-02-01-shervan_gharari.markdown

 - position: Postdoctoral Fellow
   employer: University of Saskatchewan
   location: Saskatoon, Saskatchewan, CANADA
+  period: 2016-2020
+- position: Research Associate
+  employer: University of Saskatchewan
+  location: Saskatoon, Saskatchewan, CANADA
-  period: 2016-present
+  period: 2020-present
 ---

 ### Short Bio
-Shervan is a Post-doctoral Fellow at the University of Saskatchewan.
+Shervan is a Research Associate at the University of Saskatchewan, School of Geography and Planning.
 Shervan’s research focuses in four main areas: (i) Understanding models and their interaction/complexity with in hand hydrological knowledge; (ii) model fidelity and realism from hillslope to continental scale; (iii) Improvement of continental scale modeling and inclusion of often neglected human impacts on hydrological cycle; and (iv) application of information theory in earth system models.
 Shervan has published his work in top-tier journals, including Water Resources Research, Hydrology and Earth System Science, and Journal of Hydrology.